nechoyan/academic-kickstart1/content/update/_index.md

   image: ""
 ---

-## 1. Invited talk at ACP 2020
+## Invited talks

+### 2020

-Dr Shuangyi Yan was invited to deliver a talk at ACP 2020 to talk about the deployment requirements of ML applications in optical networks.
+1. **ACP 2020**: October 2020, Dr Shuangyi Yan delivered an invited talk at ACP 2020 about the deployment requirements of ML applications in optical networks.
 [Check the detail](/talk/invited-talk_acp20/)
+2. **ICTON 2020**: July 202, Dr Shuangyi Yan delivered an invited talk at ICTON 2020 about programmable ROADM for MCF-based Multi-dimensional networks.
+[Check the detail](/talk/icton2019/)

+## Co-Editor
+1. As a co-editor, Dr Shuangyi Yan is organising a special issue with the title: Machine Learning in the Era of Computing and Network Integration.
+Submission deadline: July 31 2021 [Check the detail](/talk/ml_si/)